proinsias/an-independent-mind/docs/Books/Outliers.md

 > This wasn't just a revolution.
 It was a revelation.

 > No one makes it alone.

 ## Notes

 -   The [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect?wprov=sfti1)of accumulated advantage, Matthew principle, or Matthew effect is the tendency of individuals to accrue social or economic success in proportion to their initial level of popularity, friends, wealth, etc.
     -   Example of kids sports with cutoffs.
 Kids with birth dates on either side of the cutoff have a difference of a year's maturation.
 The older kid gets preferential treatment and this effect is compounded.
 Solution could be to have multiple leagues divided by birth month.
 -   The 10,000 hour rule.
     -   It's hard to get these hours in if you're working a part time job.
 Really you need to get into a special program.
-  - 10,000 hours alone isn’t enough.
+    -   10,000 hours alone isn't enough.
 You need to have done this work in obscurity before your moment to shine comes.

 *   There seems to be a threshold with IQs.
 You need to be **smart enough** to win a Noble Prize, but being **smarter** than smart enough doesn't increase your chances.